Fish River Canyon: Geology

-The Fish River canyon consists of an upper canyon, where river erosion was inhibited by hard gneiss bedrocks, and a lower canyon formed after erosion had finally worn through the gneisses.
+The Fish River canyon consists of an upper canyon, where river erosion was inhibited by hard gneiss bedrocks, and a lower canyon formed after erosion had finally worn through the solid metamorphic rocks.
 Both parts have been declared a national monument in 1962.

-Upstream, the river runs through horizontal dolomite strata; these metamorphic rocks formed part of the canyon.
-About 650 million years ago (Mya), plate movement formed a north-south graben, or lowered area, along which the ancient Fish River could flow and eventually erode a flat plain, which is today's upper canyon.
+Upstream, the river runs through horizontal dolomite strata; these metamorphic rocks form part of the canyon.
+About 650 million years ago (Mya), plate movement had formed a north-south graben, or lowered area, along which the ancient Fish River could flow and eventually erode a flat plain to create today's upper canyon.
 Glaciation at around 300 Mya, part of the Dyka glaciation during the Karoo Ice Age, further deepened the canyon.
-About 60 Mya, South America and Africa separated (due to continental drift) and Africa rose significantly; the consequentially increased gradient of the Fish River enabled it to erode the lower canyon into the hard gneisses, forming the current deeply twisting, meandering system of the lower canyon.With the separation of the continent Gondwana about 120 million years ago and the uplifting of the African continent the gradient of the Fish River increased allowing it to erode even deeper into the rock.
+About 60 Mya, South America and Africa separated (due to continental drift) and Africa rose significantly; the consequentially increased gradient of the Fish River enabled it to erode the lower canyon into the hard gneisses, forming the current deeply twisting, meandering system of the lower canyon.
+With the separation of the continent Gondwana about 120 million years ago and the uplifting of the African continent the gradient of the Fish River increased - allowing it to erode even deeper into the rock.
 Today the deepest point of the canyon is 549 metres deep.

 The Fish River Canyon Hiking Trail

 The Fish River Canyon hiking trail is one of the more popular hiking trails in Southern Africa.
-The immense scale and rugged terrain has drawn many visitors from all over the world to experience what hiking or trail running the canyon can offer.
+The immense scale and rugged terrain has drawn many visitors from all over the world to experience hiking or trail running the canyon.

 Apart from the 2 kilometre descent west of Hobas and some optional short cuts, the trail generally follows 88 kilometres of the Fish River through to ǀAi-ǀAis and is usually completed within 5 days.
-Although there are a number of footpaths through the canyon, the trail is not fixed leaving the hiker to decide where and how long to hike.
+Although there are a number of footpaths through the canyon, the trail is not fixed - leaving the hiker to decide where and how long to hike.

 There are no amenities on the trail and hikers have to carry all their needs with them.
 Open fires are not allowed on the trail.

 In times of inclement weather, some shelter in a run-down building can be found at the Causeway (27.829°S 17.571°E) but otherwise sleeping is outdoors.

 The weather is usually mild and typical temperatures vary between 5 °C and 30 °C with little humidity.
 Extreme weather, such as flash floods, stormy winds and rain occasionally play havoc during the hiking season.